samhh/tshm/README.md

 The codebase is split up into two parts, `lib/` and `src/`, representing the internal library and the CLI interface respectively.

 The library handles everything from parsing to compilation.
-During parsing we parse the input into an AST, performing no correctness checking beyond what's needed to reliably parse any valid TypeScript declaration.
+During parsing we parse the input into an initial AST, performing no correctness checking beyond what's needed to reliably parse any valid TypeScript declaration.
 Prior to compilation we perform a reconciliation step in which semantics that couldn't be handled by the parser are taken care of.
 Compiling is essentially the parsing process in reverse, taking a syntactic token and outputting a string representing it.
 The library has a number of unit tests defined for each the parser, reconciler, and compiler.